runwayml/arduino/Feather_Huzzah/send_vector_BigGan/README.md

 As previously mentionned the **host** setting should match your **ip** address on the network (the one of the computer running runway) and the **port** given by runway in the network pannel.

-You should **make sure that the computer running runway and the arduino board are.**
+You should **make sure that the computer running runway and the arduino board are on the same wifi network.**

 Once those settings are ok.
 The code uses only two functions built from the examples shipped with the library.